chocoteam/choco-solver/docs/source/4_advanced.rst

 	The `Propagate` component is less prone to be modified, it will not be described here.
 	However, its interface is minimalist and can be easily implemented.
-	A look to `org.chocosolver.solver.search.loop.PropagateBasic.java` is a good starting point.
+	A look to `org.chocosolver.solver.search.loop.propagate.PropagateBasic.java` is a good starting point.

 The two components can be easily set in the `Solver` search loop: